strathausen/culoare/README.markdown

   warn: [ 'yellow', 'bold', 'underline' ]
 ```

-whereas `console.log 'this is a warning'.warning` would provide you with a
+whereas `console.log 'this is a warning'.warn` would provide you with a
 yellow, underlined and bold warning text.

 ### and much more